Welcome to Year 6!

 - Uniform - Dress Smart - Think Smart.
 Please ensure correct uniform is worn every day, with shirts tucked in and hair tied back.

 - Homework is set each week on a Friday and due back on Wednesday.
 Daily tasks may also be set in order to further support the learning in school.
-This will be recorded in the pupil's diaries.

 - Children have 30 minutes daily reading homework, which should be recorded in their diaries, and brought into school every day.